I launched my self-publishing podcast in April 2016 and immediately began the hunt for great guests to populate my weekly broadcast.

 Get your author platform ready

 If you don’t have an online presence, you’re going to have to be J.K.
-Rowling or Dan Brown to stand any chance of getting past the next base.
+Rowling or Dan Brown to stand any chance of getting past the first base.

-If you have not yet established your reputation as an author, I’m going to look for you online.
+If you have not yet established your reputation as an author, I’m going to research you online.

 If you make it hard for me to find out anything about you, then I’ll just move on.